Superforms, supercurrents and convex geometry: Valuations on convex bodies.

-defined for $g\in GL(n,\R)$, is smooth for each fixed convex body $K$.
-Regularizing by taking convolution (with respect to Haar measure) on $GL(n,\R)$ with an approximate identity one sees that smooth translation invariant valuations are dense among continuous translation invariant valuations.
+defined for $g\in GL(n,\R)$, is smooth for each fixed convex body $K$. \end{df} Regularizing by taking convolution (with respect to Haar measure) on $GL(n,\R)$ with an approximate identity one sees that smooth translation invariant valuations are dense among continuous translation invariant valuations.
 Alesker proved a conjecture of McMullen, that linear combinations of mixed volumes are dense in the translation invariant continuous valuations, by showing that any smooth translation invariant valuation can be represented as a convergent superposition of mixed volumes.
 This result was later sharpened by Knoerr (\cite{Knoerr}) and van Handel (unpublished) who showed that such a valuation is even a finite linear combination of mixed volumes.
 Moreover, these mixed volumes can be taken of the form

 where $A_i$ are smoothly bounded and strictly convex (they can actually be specified even further).
-This gives directly a characterization of smooth valuations in terms of currents. \begin{thm} Let $\theta$ be a smooth and translation invariant valuation of order $p$.
-Then there is a unique smooth, strong and strongly homogeneous form $\Omega$ of bidegree $(p,p)$ such that
+This, together with Theorem \ref{mainpoint}, gives directly a characterization of smooth valuations in terms of currents. \begin{thm} Let $\theta$ be a smooth and translation invariant valuation of order $p$.
+Then there is a unique smooth and strongly homogeneous form $\Omega$ of bidegree $(p,p)$ such that

 Conversely, any such $\Omega$ defines a smooth translation invariant valuation of order $p$. \end{thm} The uniqueness of $\Omega$ follows again by Proposition \ref{mainpoint}.
-Notice also that $\Omega$ is automatically strong, since all forms $\omega_{A_1}\w...\omega_{A_{n-p}}$ defining mixed volumes are strong.
-Thus, there is a one-to - one correspondence between smooth valuations and smooth strongly homogeneous forms.
+Notice also that $\Omega$ is automatically strongly homogeneous, since all forms $\omega_{A_1}\w...\omega_{A_{n-p}}$ defining mixed volumes are strongly homogeneous.
+The main point of the theorem is that the class of strongly homogeneous forms is precisely wide enough to furnish a unique representation of any smooth valuation.